AliHamza0007/fanatic/README.md

 ## Live Demo

-Explore the live demo of the converted template: [Fanatic React Demo](https://fanatic.onrender.com)
+Explore the live demo of the converted template: (https://fanatic.onrender.com)

 ## Features